yankeebobo/statamicthemes.github.io/_articles/2013-07-27-updating-statamic-seamlessly.md

 ---
-main_img: ""
-title: Updating Statamic Seamlessly
+title: "Updating Statamic Seamlessly"
-meta_title: ""
+layout: post
 meta_desc: >
   In this quick tutorial I take you through how to compare the different versions of Statamic so that you can upgrade seamlessly.
-alt_title: ""
 author: garethredfern
-featured: is_featured
 categories:
   - videos
 tags: ""